metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 You can specify an S3 link and configure the S3 call via the `s5cmd.params parameter.
 The `s5cmd.params` parameter allows you to set any setting available of the [s5cmd](https://github.com/peak/s5cmd) commandline tool.
 If you need credentials to access your databases, you can set them via the Nextflow secrets mechanism.
-The correct key name for for the access and secret key can be found in the corresponding database section.
+The correct key name for the access and secret key can be found in the corresponding database section.

 In the following example the compressed file will be downloaded and extracted.